Fort Worth Country Day currently offers 22 Advanced Placement (AP) courses. In 2018, 194 students took 544 exams.

-- Twelve students were recognized by the National Merit Scholarship Corporation and National Hispanic Recognition Program.
+- Sixteen students were recognized by the National Merit Scholarship Corporation and National Hispanic Recognition Program.

-- Forty-nine percent of the members of the Class of 2017 attend colleges and universities throughout the U.S. and internationally.
-Fifty-one percent of the class attend Texas colleges and universities.
+- Sixty-one percent of the members of the Class of 2018 attend colleges and universities throughout the U.S. and internationally.
+Thirty-nine percent of the class attend Texas colleges and universities.

 FWCD’s athletic tradition is renowned.
 Dynamic Physical Education, which includes lessons focused on fitness development, coordination, body management and game-playing, starts immediately in kindergarten.
 In Middle School, students pursue a sampling of athletic endeavors in a physical education developmental program that introduces them to the sports offered in the FWCD athletic program, and competitive, interscholastic sports begin in seventh grade.
 Upper School students may choose from 23 varsity sports.
 Athletics not only promotes healthy bodies, it teaches perseverance, sacrifice, discipline, sportsmanship and teamwork—valuable tools to take into adulthood.